alexanderop/claude-code-vue/starter/slides.md

 3. Think if subagents can make sense (code reviews)
 4. Add hooks (files Claude should not read, e.g., .env)
 5. Customize your own workflow with skills (brainstorm, git-worktree, frontend-skill)
-6. Work together as a team—share what works and try to force yourself to use these tools
+6. Work together as a team share what works and try to force yourself to use these tools
-7. Automate tasks—ship faster and better code
+7. Automate tasks ship faster and better code

 </v-clicks>